Electricity at the macroscale and its microscopic origins: Energies of pure states in their natural bases

 \subsection{Non-overlapping bodies}

-In this section I present one way to understand the forces and torques exerted by two bodies on one another when they do not overlap spatially and when each body is charge neutral overall.
-Each body could be an atom, a molecule, a nanoparticle, or any other object composed of more than one charged particle.
-I will refer to the bodies as C-particles, where `C' abbreviates {\em composite}.
-I will identify them individually as CP1 and CP2 and I will refer to the isolated system comprised {\em only} of of CP1 and CP2 as CP1+CP2.
-For simplicity I assume that each C-particle is composed of only two species of more elementary particle: electrons, and nuclei of atomic number $Z$.
-The set of all space/spin coordinates $\rvec_i$ of the $p$ particles in CP1 will be denoted by $\Rvec = \{\rvec_1,\rvec_2,\cdots \rvec_{p}\}$ and the set of all positions $\svec_j$ of the $q$ particles in CP2 will be denoted by $\Svec = \{\svec_1, \svec_2, \cdots \rvec_{q}\}$.
-As before, I will assume that CP1+CP2 is in a pure state whose wavefunction is $\Psi(\Rvec,\Svec)$; and because there is no overlap between CP1 and CP2, it does not change the energy, or the expectation value of any observable, if $\Psi$ is chosen to not have the correct (anti-)symmetry with respect to interchange of coordinates {\em between} CP1 and CP2.
-Therefore $\Psi$ can be expressed as (see above or \REF~\linecite{coleman_rmp})
+This section presents one way to understand the forces and torques exerted by two unmagnetized charge-neutral bodies on one another when they do not overlap spatially and do not exchange particles.
+The bodies could be atoms, molecules, nanoparticles, or any other objects composed of more than one charged particle.
+Therefore they will be referred to as C-particles, where `C' abbreviates {\em composite}, and they will be identified individually as CP1 and CP2.
+The isolated system comprised {\em only} of CP1 and CP2 will be referred to as CP1+CP2.

+For simplicity it will be assumed that each C-particle is composed of only two species of more elementary particle; namely, nuclei of atomic number $Z$ and electrons.

+The only approximation made in this section is the neglect of overlap of the CP's wavefunctions.